 Businesses must take a close and hard look at their security measures and policies which should be updated and be kept compliant with GDPR.
 Also, your business will need to properly address access requests which should be processed within thirty days.

 Under GDPR, Subject Access Rights will undergo a change which is why it pays to keep in mind that citizens have the right to access all of their personal information, and anything that is faulty with the information will have to be rectified or completely erased.
 Every request needs to be made under a timeframe as well as a deadline of thirty days, which can only be extended if exceptional circumstances warrant it.

 Businesses must also train their employees to report serious breaches within three days.
-These employees must know exactly what a data breach is and they should build processes that are able to identify a breach or red flag in time.
-At the same time, businesses must also do their due diligence on their supply chains and they will also need to make sure that all suppliers and contractors are complying with GDPR.
+These employees must know exactly what a data breach is, and they should build processes that are able to identify a breach or red flag in time.
+At the same time, businesses must also do their due diligence on their supply chains.
+Also, they will also need to make sure that all suppliers and contractors are complying with GDPR.

-GDPR affects any business that has been established in the EU and it also affects some companies that are based outside of the European Union.
-It is therefore important for your business to identify how often it deals with personal data.
+GDPR policy affects any business that has been established in the EU and it also affects some companies that are based outside the European Union.
+Therefore, its is important for your business to identify how often it deals with personal data.

 A small business that collects data on a regular basis will need to make sure it is complying with GDPR – no matter how the data is stored.
 Also, businesses must identify whether they fall under the Data Protection Act.
 Small businesses that do so will need to accept that GDPR regulations are a lot stricter than DPA.